dominiccdj/PhraseFinderBot/README.md

 # PhraseFinderBot
-PhraseFinderBot is an automated web monitoring tool that scans specified websites for phrases and sends notifications when they're found.
+PhraseFinderBot is an automated web monitoring tool that scans specified websites for phrases and sends Telegram(Telepush) notifications when they're found.

 ## Features
 - Configurable Monitoring: Set any URL and search phrase via environment variables
 - Smart Detection: Count occurrences of phrases and set minimum thresholds
-- Instant Notifications: Get alerts via Telegram when phrases are detected
+- Instant Notifications: Get alerts via Telegram(Telepush) when phrases are detected
 - Anti-Detection Measures: Mimics real browser behavior to avoid being blocked
 - Docker Ready: Easy deployment with included Dockerfile and docker-compose.yml